LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-4-Testing-Fuzzing-and-fixing-things.md

 ---
-title: Regex Processor 4 testing and fuzzing
+title: Regex Processor 4 Testing, Fuzzing, and fixing things
 draft: false
 ---
 We can spend some time here doing some interesting things to our tests, which should make our lives a bit easier down the road.